simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 ### What is a mesh WiFi system and how can it help boost WiFi signal?

 A mesh WiFi system consists of multiple interconnected WiFi nodes placed throughout your home.
-It creates a seamless network with a single SSID, allowing devices to automatically connect to the strongest signal.
+It creates a smooth network with a single SSID, allowing devices to automatically connect to the strongest signal.
 This helps eliminate dead zones and improve overall WiFi signal coverage.

 ### What are QoS settings and how can they optimize WiFi signal?